buildpacks/rfcs/text/0000-rfc-process.md

 | `status/needs-steward`    | Applied to all new RFCs.
 Removed once the RFC is accepted by a steward or closed.
 | `status/ready-for-review` | The Steward applies this to an RFC when they deem it ready for review by a broader audience.
 | `status/voting`           | The Steward applies this label when the voting window opens
+| `status/steward-assigned` | The Steward applies this label when adopting the RFC along with self-assigning the PR
 | `status/accepted`         | The Steward applies this label to accepted RFCs.
 | `status/rejected`         | The Steward applies this label to rejected RFCs.

+The `Final Comment Period` label will no longer be used.

 # Migration
 [migration]: #migration